 Dr. Kloss: "Why would you say that?"

-Dr. Kloss: "OK, Kendra, there is no reason to get upset, I am here to talk with you and allow you to unburden yourself.
-If there is anything you would like to talk about we can.
+Dr. Kloss: "OK, Kendra, there is no reason to get upset.
+I am here to talk with you and allow you to unburden yourself.
+If there is anything you would like to talk about, we can.
 It doesn't have to be about that night, although I would like to talk about that.
-Whatever your comfortable with."
+Whatever you're comfortable with."

 Mrs. Mick: "Yeah, we adopted him about three months ago.
 His parents both died in a fire at their home.
 He probably started it."